kierancookson78/Virtual-Reality-for-Controlling-and-Interacting-with-Robots/README.md

 NOTE: If using the Choregraphe simulation instead of a physical NAO robot the connection instructions differ slightly.

-1. To find its port we head to Edit > Preferences > Virtual Robot.
+1. To find its port head to Edit > Preferences > Virtual Robot.

 2. Enter this port into the config.py file in the python folder and enter this port within the Unity project in Assets > RobotPort.cs